• Skip to primary navigation

 Haida Gwaii Lingcod's mouth

-Have you ever looked inside a Lingcod’s mouth?
 If you did, you might be shocked to see the rows and rows of needle-sharp teeth.
 Lingcod have over 500 teeth and grow and lose up to 20 teeth a day!
 All these teeth aid these predators in hunting and eating their prey.

 In July of 2019 Dennis Smith landed two green Lingcod!
 It is a rarity to land these Lings, especially two in one day!
 The cause of this rare greenish-blue color is due to bile pigment called biliverdin, which turns the blood serum that freakishly odd color.
 But don’t worry, the meat of these ghoulish critters cook and taste the same as a typically colored Lingcod!

 Whether it’s the spooky months or the middle of Summer, there are plenty of creepy crawly fish that would be sure to give you a fright if you caught one!
+Join us for the catch of a lifetime!
+Contact us today!

 Filed Under: Other Fish